Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Experiments

 \section{Experiments}

-We evaluate PAC-PFL on four datasets: photovoltaic (PV) panels and polynomial datasets for regression, alongside FEMNIST~\citep{leaf} and EMNIST~\citep{EMNIST} datasets for classification.
+We evaluate PAC-PFL on four datasets: photovoltaic (PV) panels and Polynomial datasets for regression, alongside FEMNIST~\citep{leaf} and EMNIST~\citep{EMNIST} datasets for classification.
 Our algorithm consistently outperforms federated and data-centric baselines, improving the prediction accuracy and the calibration of uncertainty estimates simultaneously.
-These enhancements are evident in reducing the variance and mean of these metrics across existing and new clients. \looseness -1
+These enhancements are evident in reducing the variance and mean of these metrics across existing and new clients.
+Our experiments demonstrate the effectiveness of the solutions proposed in Table~\ref{tab:chal_sol} for mitigating the identified challenges. \looseness -1

-\paragraph{Datasets.} The PV dataset contains the PV generation time-series of multiple houses in a city.
-Each house is a client, and the clients are heterogeneous due to variations in location, shadows, and orientation relative to the sun.
-We consider $24$ existing and $24$ new clients.
-This section uses a highly heterogeneous scenario, called \textit{PV-EW}, with a bimodal distribution over the clients: half oriented eastward and half westward.
-We use the \textit{PV-EW} dataset once with $150$ and once with $610$ training samples per client.
-This dataset induces challenges (\ca-\cd). \looseness-1
+\paragraph{Datasets.} The PV dataset comprises PV generation time-series data from multiple houses within a city, with each house treated as a client.
+The clients exhibit heterogeneity due to variations in location, shadows, and orientation relative to the sun (\cb).
+We explore two scenarios: PV-EW, featuring a bimodal distribution over clients, where half are oriented almost eastward and half almost westward, and PV-S, with all clients oriented almost southward.
+In both scenarios, we consider $24$ existing clients and $24$ new clients (\cd) and examine $m_i=150$ or $m_i=610$ training samples per client.
+We specify $m_i$ in front of the dataset name, such as PV-EW ($150$).
+The case with $m_i=150$ imposes (\cc).
+More information about the PV dataset and the description of the Polynomial dataset are available in Appendix~\ref{app:datasets}.\looseness-1

 The FEMNIST dataset consists of handwritten characters from various writers, treated as clients, and we employ it for $10$-way digit classification.
 Heterogeneity arises from distinct handwriting (\cb).
-We select $40$ clients and examine two scenarios: one with $20$ and another with an average of $500$ samples per client.
+We select $40$ clients and examine two scenarios: FEMNIST ($20$) with $20$ and FEMNIST ($500$) with an average of $500$ samples per client.
 In the low-data case (\cc), we demonstrate PAC-PFL's superior performance over all baselines.
 In the full-data case, we highlight the scalability of our algorithm with large datasets.
-The Polynomial and EMNIST datasets and other setups for using the PV dataset are detailed in Appendix~\ref{app:datasets}.
-A summary of the employed datasets is provided in Table~\ref{tab:dataset_summary}. \looseness -1
+The EMNIST dataset is detailed in Appendix~\ref{app:datasets}.
+Table~\ref{tab:dataset_summary} provides a summary of the employed datasets. \looseness -1